-The edge channels of the quantum Hall state form ideal channels, since backscattering is absent in wide enough samples.
-The transport channels can be seen as analogs to single- or few-mode optical fibres.
-They are ballistic over lengths reaching the millimeter scale.
-In GaAs quantum wells they became the tool to explore a very large number of electron quantum optics experiments, such as electronic quantum interferometers in Fabry-Pérot [30] and Mach-Zehnder [31] geometries, the realization of on-demand single electron sources [32, 33], Hanbury-Brown and Twiss correlations measurements in continuous [34, 35] and singleexcitations [36] electron beams, or Hong-Ou Mandel two-particle interferences [37].
-Lately, the ability to combine these electron quantum optics schemes with the fractionally charged anyonic excitations of the fractional quantum Hall effect has further expanded the field [38, 39] with the perspective of developing yet another quantum information processing platform relying on non-abelian statistics [40].
+quantum interferometers in Fabry-Pérot [31] and Mach-Zehnder [32] geometries, the realization of ondemand single electron sources [33, 34], Hanbury-Brown and Twiss correlations measurements in continuous [35, 36, 37] and single-excitations [38] electron beams, or Hong-Ou Mandel two-particle interferences [39].
+Lately, the ability to combine these electron quantum optics schemes with the fractionally charged anyonic excitations of the fractional quantum Hall effect has further expanded the field [40, 41] with the perspective of developing yet another quantum information processing platform relying on non-abelian statistics [42].
 A quantum Hall edge channel can be selectively transmitted with a probability between zero and unity, fully gate-tunable.
-As the edge channels form the electronic analogue of fiber optics, quantum point contacts are the electronic equivalent of tunable beam-splitters, and are therefore ubiquitous in electron quantum optics experiments realized in AlGaAs/GaAs 2DEGs.
+As the edge channels form the electronic analogue of fiber optics, quantum point contacts are the electronic equivalent of tunable beam-splitters, and are therefore ubiquitous in electron quantum optics experiments realized in AlGaAs/GaAs 2DEGs [43].

 Transferring electron quantum optics experiments from GaAs 2DEGs to graphene has become an important task in the field in the past decade, as the quality and mobility of the available graphene samples increased dramatically.
-Indeed, the honeycomb lattice of graphene and its semi-metallic band structure give rise to extremely rich quantum Hall effects [41], which can be explored through electron quantum optics experiments.
-In particular, the ambipolarity of graphene, as well as the strong role of electronic interactions in the emergence of a quantum Hall ferromagnetism where both spin and valley symmetries are broken [42, 43, 44, 45], greatly expands the playground for electron quantum optics.
+Indeed, the honeycomb lattice of graphene and its semi-metallic band structure give rise to extremely rich quantum Hall effects [44], which can be explored through electron quantum optics experiments.
+In particular, the ambipolarity of graphene, as well as the strong role of electronic interactions in the emergence of a quantum Hall ferromagnetism where both spin and valley symmetries are broken [45, 46, 47, 48], greatly expands the playground for electron quantum optics.
 Furthermore, the structural differences between AlGaAs/GaAs 2DEGs and graphene, particularly with respect to the electronic confinement at the edge of the sample, allows testing the hypotheses upon which our current understanding of edge channel transport is based.

 Similar to monolayer graphene, electron quantum optics experiments were early on also conducted with bilayer graphene.
 In contrast to monolayer graphene, bilayer graphene has additionally to the valley degree also a layer degree of freedom.
 The layer degree can directly be accessed through the charge density in the two layers using a double gated stack, which today typically starts with a graphite bottom gate, followed by a h-BN gate dielectric, bilayer graphene, followed by the top h-BN gate dielectrics, and ending by a top graphite gate.
 A symmetric gate voltage will add the same amount of charge to the two layers.
 However, if gating is asymmetric one can induced opposite charge in the two layers.
-This gives rise to a so-called displacement field, which - crucially opens a gap in bilayer graphene.
+This gives rise to a so-called displacement field, which - crucially - opens a gap in bilayer graphene.
 In gapped bilayer graphene one can realize the exact analogue of the QPC that was/is used in GaAs quantum well structures.
 Gating allows to fully deplete a region.
-This has also allowed to define gate controlled channels where the channel width is not determined by the natural graphene edges or by etched edges, but rather by a smooth bounding potential defined by the global gate structure [46, 47, 48, 49].
-This has been an important milestone, since it allowed to engineer ballistic fewmode channels without a magnetic field, simply due to the presence of the gap in bilayer graphene with non-zero displacement field.
-In earlier etched graphene ribbons the edge roughness was too large and strongly limited to scattering mean-free path.
+This has